hass-agent/HASS.Agent-Documentation/docs/getting-started/installation.md

 1. Download the latest installer from [here](https://github.com/hass-agent/HASS.Agent/releases/latest/download/HASS.Agent.Installer.exe).
 2. Open the installer and follow the on-screen instructions.
-3. **Optional:** The installer allows you to copy the configuration from the previously installed version of HASS.Agent (Pre v2).
+3. **Optional:** The installer allows you to copy the configuration from the previously installed version of HASS.Agent (Pre-2.0.0).

 ## Installing the Home Assistant Integration